keevitaja/keeper-laravel/readme.md

 `::hasPermission` checks, if user has permission permission directly or by a role.

-User can have a role or permission.
-Role can have a permission as well.
+User can have roles and permissions.
+Role can have permissions as well.
 User will have also all permissions from the role he/she has.
 Roles and permission work extremly well with laravel route and filter system.
 It just makes sense to use them together.
 See the Usage example below.

 ## Managing roles and permissions

 Keeper does not provide CRUD for database manipulation.
 All model methods are abstracted into traits, so it would be possible to use relations really easy in other Eloquent models in your project.
 Just for the small example, the next line will give user with ID of 1 the role with ID of 3.

-	Keevitaja\Keeper\Models\User::find(1)->roles()->attach(3)
+	Keevitaja\Keeper\Models\User::findUser(1)->roles()->attach(3)

+For findUser() please see Custom exceptions below.

 ## Usage example